flub78/aws_cicd/doc/step_by_step.md

 This is an example of creation and population of an EC2 instance.

-## Pre-conditions
+## Pre-conditions and pre-requisites

-Even if the goa is to become 100 % automated and scripted, the first version of this script will be base on the following assumption.
+Even if the goal is to become 100 % automated and scripted, the first version of this script will is based on the following assumption.

 - the AMI is hardcoded in the script
 - there is an existing security group allowing ssh access and HTTP and HTTPS requests

+### Environment variables

+The environment variables to control the CI/CD creation are defined in the setenv.sh file.

+Secrets and credential must be stored outside of the github project or kept encrypted in the Ansible vault.

 ## Creation of a key pair